Hungbth2000/tm_msl_serialization/source/MySeProject/Documentation/ML22_23-10_ImplementSerializationofTemporalMemoryLearningSample.md

 ```

 ### Serialize method for Predictor class:
-- In order to serialize the result of MultiSequences Learning, we must be able to serialize instance of class Predictor.
+- In order to serialize the result of MultiSequencesLearning, we must implement method to serialize instance of Predictor class.
 - The Predictor class inherits the interface ISerializable which defines methods for serialization.
 ```csharp
     public interface ISerializable